tristenwallace/ecommerce_store/readme.md

 2. Install dependencies: `npm install`

-3. Update .env variables in ./environment
+3. Update .env variables in ./environment by replacing the values if necessary and removing ".template" from the end of each file.

 4. Add .env file to root with `NODE_ENV=development`